Frequently Asked Questions

-Our plasma FILL plants are deployed in several standard configurations ranging in capacity from 5 to 1000 tons of waste per day per reactor.
+Our plasma FILL plants are deployed in several standard configurations ranging in capacity from 250 to 1000 tons of waste per day per plant.

 What are the by-products of the system?

-The two principal by-products of the plasma FILL reactors are a synthetic gas called syngas and electricity, other byprpoducts include glass slag and recicled metal without the production of an ash-like substance called fly ash.
-Neither of these by-products are toxic or leachable.
+The two principal by-products of the plasma FILL reactors are synthetic gas called syngas and electricity.
+Other by-products include glass slag and recycled metal, without the production of an ash-like substance called fly ash.
+None of these by-products are toxic or leachable.

 Do your systems create any kind of emissions?

+Yes, it does.
+Fortunately, the system produces its own power.
 The synthetic gas produced will power a large diesel generator.
-The plasma reactor uses on average about 15% of the power produced from the diesel generator.
-The electrical generation capability is extremely important because the excess energy produced can be supplied back to the grid.
+The plasma reactor uses, on average, about 15% of the power produced from the diesel generator.
+The excess energy produced can be supplied back to the grid.